This week’s random pest question comes from Twitter:

 Twitter

-To make sure you are dealing with fruit flies, look for reddish eyes, transparent wings, and light colored bodies.
-To trap the adults you can set out a bowl of cider vinegar, with a squirt of dish soap, covered with plastic wrap with a few holes poked in it.
+To make sure you are dealing with fruit flies in your home, look for reddish eyes, transparent wings, and light-colored bodies.
+To trap the adults, you can set out a bowl of cider vinegar with a squirt of dish soap, covered with plastic wrap.
+Don’t forget to poke some holes in the plastic wrap so they can reach the liquid.

-More important than the trap itself though, is a thorough kitchen cleaning.
+More important than the trap itself is a thorough kitchen cleaning.
 The fruit flies are attracted to anything sticky and sweet.
-Check the little gap behind your sink, anywhere you store fruit, behind your trashcan, under your fridge.
+Check the little gap behind your sink, anywhere you store fruit, behind your trashcan, and under your fridge.
 ANYWHERE a child has been or could have been.
-Clean these areas thoroughly and they will get under control quickly.
+Clean these areas thoroughly, and they will get under control quickly.
+Along with that fast reproductive cycle is a short life cycle.
+If you get rid of the fruit fly factory, you’ll soon run out of fruit flies.

 They can spread germs, but they are usually not more than a major annoyance.